William Cameron, DVM — Chief of Staff

 Dr. William Cameron graduated from The Ohio State University (OSU).
 He is a member of the American Veterinary Medical Association (AVMA), Ohio Veterinary Medical Association (OVMA), and Eastern Ohio Veterinary Medical Society (EOVMA).
 Dr. Cameron serves as our Chief of Staff.

 He is married to Paula Cameron and has two daughters.
-The family has two Border Collies, Pip and Rosie.
+The family has two Border Collies, Bean and Rosie.

 Cerissa Noble, DVM

 Dr. Cerissa Noble graduated from The Ohio State University (OSU), College of Veterinary Medicine in 2001.
 She is an integrative veterinarian, combining a traditional and holistic approach to her medical practice.
 Not only has she has been trained in Traditional Chinese Veterinary Medicine (TCVM) and Veterinary Acupuncture by the Chi Institiute, but she also has her Certified Veterinary Acupuncturist licensure.